trenddapp/lottery/README.md

 |User's Priavte Key    |A private key that is used to sign/verify the write requests(transactions).                        |

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome :) For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.